 Some time ago I made a review over a digital e-health program.
-The goal of the program was to reduce longterm stress.
+The goal of the program was to reduce long term stress.
 It was quite complex due to the fact it needed to be interacted with once a week for eight weeks.
 We don’t really need to go into the result of study.
-But one of the interesting aspects was “affect extraction” something you can take in to consideration when you’re doing content analysis and relations analysis.
-It has to do with individually feelings a user can have for a certain topic in relations to what you’re evaluate or analysing.
-When a finding in your evaluation it’s not due to the program itself, it only has to do with individually emotions a user has, often from previous experiences.
+But one of the interesting aspects was “affect extraction ”, something you can take into consideration when you’re doing content analysis and relations analysis.
+It has to do with individual feelings a user can have for a certain topic in relation to what you’re evaluating or analysing.
+When a finding in your evaluation it’s not due to the program itself, it only has to do with individual emotions a user has, often from previous experiences.
 Emotions you can’t prepare for when creating something.

 One of the main topics for this review was “Affective Computing” which is a highly interesting field, but at the same time fucked up.
 Artificial Intelligence might have a nice ring to it, but it is at the same time a highly complex subject.
-I think it would be interesting with program that can adapt to our own feelings and need, especially when it comes to learning.
-But this to some extent, because some how the technology itself needs to be able to read my emotions, and then act acording to it.
+I think it would be interesting with a program that can adapt to our own feelings and needs, especially when it comes to learning.
+But this to some extent, because somehow the technology itself needs to be able to read my emotions, and then act according to it.
 And I guess an algorithm would probably do a better job then most people (people are shit).
-But it is quite scary thought at the same time.
+But it is quite scary at the same time.
 I don’t want people to know my emotions, now why would I like to be stripped down by a robot?